Deploying a TypeScript Express.js app on a VPS

 Environment setup

 Set up your environment variables.
-It’s important to set NODE_ENV to production so Express knows to cache views and drop verbose error messages.
+Set NODE_ENV to production so Express caches views and stops leaking stack traces in its error responses.

 cp .env.example .env